FluffyMaguro/AoE4_Overlay/README.md

     `"bo_vertical_spacing": 10 ` : vertical space between the BO lines

-    The images used in the build order overlay can also be defined in the same file (path relative to `src/img/build_order`).
+    The images used in the build order overlay can also be defined in the same configuration file (path relative to `src/img/build_order`).